Westside Christian High School: Athletics

 Westside competes in Oregon's 3A Lewis & Clark League and currently offers 8 unique sports across 3 seasons.
-Spring sports include track and field, boys' golf, girls' tennis, baseball, and softball; in Fall, cross country, soccer, and girls' volleyball are available; and the winter sports are basketball and girls' cheerleading.
+Spring sports include track and field, boys' and girls’ golf, boys and girls' tennis, boys volleyball, baseball, and softball; in Fall, cross country, soccer, and girls' volleyball are available; and the winter sports are basketball and girls' cheerleading.

+Westside boys basketball won their first 3A state title in February 2025.

+Boys soccer won their first state championship in November 2025.

+Westside’s game day cheer team won their first state small schools state title in January 2026.

 Performing arts

 Westside's choir program has won the OSAA 3A State Championship for 15 consecutive years (skipping 2020 when there was no competition), from 2007 to 2023.
 Westside students also perform two full-length drama productions at Westside each year.
-Westside has a very small band that plays scores sometimes for a band for 40–60 people.
-Westside's band has won four consecutive years out of the five years the band has existed.